furadnik/furadnik.github.io/index.md

 * _Week 4_: 06/17--06/23
     - We have discussed the proof of the complexity problem of deciding the optimal learning order with Prof. Gao.
     - I found (and then successfully removed, yay) a bug in our initial computation of probabilities.
-    - We have finished writeup of our complexity proof along with (messy) technical details with Amanda.
+    - We have finished write-up of our complexity proof along with (messy) technical details with Amanda.

 * _Week 5_: 06/24--06/30
     - We discussed another setting of network learning, this time based on learning from crowds with Prof. Gao.
-    - We did some minor edits of the writeup and sent it to the others to read.
+    - We did some minor edits of the write-up and sent it to the others to read.
-    - I've tried to prove that the expected learning rate is always better when using bayesian learning, compared to majority vote.
+    - I've tried to prove that the expected learning rate is always better when using Bayesian learning, compared to majority vote.

 * _Week 6_: 07/01--07/07
     - We have discussed extending the proof to non-directed graphs without multi-edges.
-    - We have discussed the majority vs. bayesian problem, I have found a counterexample when adversarial players are present.
+    - We have discussed the majority vs. Bayesian problem, I have found a counterexample when adversarial players are present.
     - I have examined the possibility of extending the proof to (still directed) graphs without multi-edges.
     - I put together a script for computing the expected learning rate in an arbitrary network.
     - I have found a construction which reduces 3-SAT to our problem without multi-edges, didn't have time to write it down fully, as it is involved and messy.

 * _Week 7_: 07/08--07/14
-    - I have simplified the structure of the writeup.
+    - I have simplified the structure of the write-up.
     - I started making some of the notation a bit clearer.
-    - I added bibliography to the writeup.
+    - I added bibliography to the write-up.
-    - I worked on the format of the writeup---adding the option to render it in the plain, IEEE, and AAMAS format.
+    - I worked on the format of the write-up---adding the option to render it in the plain, IEEE, and AAMAS format.
     - We have discussed the possibilities of publishing our work.
     - We have decided that we will give the final presentation together as a big group.